 Even the fun stress of a roller coaster ride triggers an increased production of hormones like cortisol, adrenaline, and glucagon.
 Without these hormones, your body couldn’t complete the task of grocery shopping, let alone endure a heated argument with your mother.

-In this article, we’ll look at the role of cortisol, adrenaline, and glucagon, and how each of these stress-related hormones can affect your blood sugar.
+In this article, we’ll look at how each of these stress-related hormones can affect your blood sugar.

 At the end of the post, we will summarize how all of this comes together to impact the day-to-day lives of people living with diabetes, and what you can do to reduce stress in your daily life.